-- i) The applicant is a British Citizen - ii) A Commonwealth citizen who has the right of abode in the UK. - iii) A citizen of a member country within the European Economic Area - iv) A person who has been granted refugee status - A person who has been granted exceptional leave to enter or remain in the UK which is not subject to a condition requiring him/her to maintain and accommodate him/herself and any dependants without recourse to public funds - vi) A person who has a current leave to enter or remain in the UK which is not subject to any time limit or condition.
+- i) The applicant is a British Citizen - ii) A Commonwealth citizen who has the right of abode in the UK. - iii) A citizen of a member country within the European Economic Area - iv) A person who has been granted refugee status - v) A person who has been granted exceptional leave (prior to 01/04/03), humanitarian protection or discretionary leave to enter or remain in the UK (and whose leave is not subject to a condition requiring them to maintain and accommodate themselves without recourse to public funds) - vi) A person who has current leave to enter or remain in the UK which is not subject to any time limit or condition.
 (Other than a sponsored immigrant who has been here for at least 5 years and whose sponsor(s) is still alive).